Battle of Brunanburh (poem): Historical background

 The Battle of Brunanburh was a culmination of the conflict between King Æthelstan and the northern kings.
 After Æthelstan had defeated the Vikings at York in 928, Constantine II, the Scottish King, recognised the threat posed by the House of Wessex to his own position, and began forging alliances with neighbouring kingdoms to attempt a pre-emptive strike against Æthelstan.
 He married his daughter to Amlaíb mac Gofraid (also called Olaf Guthfrithsson, and Anlaf in the poem), the Norse-Gael King of Dublin.
 Amlaíb had a claim to the throne of Northumbria, from which Æthelstan expelled his father in 927.
 Thus, the invading army combined "Vikings, Scots, and Strathclyde Britons."
 On the English side, Æthelstan was joined by his brother, the later King Edmund.
 In the ensuing battle, the combined forces of Wessex and Mercia won a decisive victory.

 The poem

-The poem is preserved in four of the nine surviving manuscripts of the Anglo-Saxon Chronicle.
-In the Parker Chronicle, its verse lines are written out as poetry, following common Anglo-Saxon scribal practice.
-The 73-line long poem is written in "indeterminate Saxon," that is, the regular West-Saxon dialect in which most surviving Old English poetry is copied.
+The poem is preserved in manuscripts A, B, C and D of the Anglo-Saxon Chronicle.
+In Old English manuscripts verse is set out as a continuous entry, as in prose, but poetry is sometimes marked by pointing, for example at every half-line in ms A. The 73-line long poem is written in "indeterminate Saxon," that is, the regular West-Saxon dialect in which most surviving Old English poetry is copied.
 It is referred to as a panegyric celebrating the victory of Æthelstan and Edmund I.